 Decide on the platforms you want to use and this will help you to narrow down which consultant is the best fit for your business.

 Do you have experience growing brands in my industry/niche?

-Every niche is different so it's important for a brand to partner with a social media consultant that has a proven track record in that niche.
+Every niche is different so it's important for a brand to partner with a marketer that has a proven track record in that niche.
 You don't want to come away with recommendations that have a one-size-fits-all flavor.

 Your consultant needs to have extensive knowledge of your particular industry/niche and be able to truly understand the needs and pain points of your potential clients.
 They should know which types of content and campaigns work and have proven experience growing a social media page of a related brand.